Annotations

 - Inherited

-the elements of a class to which annotation is to be applied.
-Here is the
+Target annotation: Target annotation specifies the elements of a class to which annotation is to be applied.
+Here is the listing of the elements of the enumerated types as its value:

-- @Target(ElementType.TYPE)—applicable to any element of a
+- @Target(ElementType.TYPE)?applicable to any element of a class.

-- @Target(ElementType.FIELD)—applicable to field or
+- @Target(ElementType.FIELD)?applicable to field or property.

-- @Target(ElementType.PARAMETER)—applicable to the parameters of a
+- @Target(ElementType.PARAMETER)?applicable to the parameters of a method.

-- @Target(ElementType.LOCAL_VARIABLE)—applicable to local
+- @Target(ElementType.LOCAL_VARIABLE)?applicable to local variables.

-- @Target(ElementType.METHOD)—applicable to method level
+- @Target(ElementType.METHOD)?applicable to method level annotation.

-- @Target(ElementType.CONSTRUCTOR)—applicable to
+- @Target(ElementType.CONSTRUCTOR)?applicable to constructors.

-- @Target(ElementType.ANNOTATION_TYPE)—specifies that the declared type itself is an annotation type.
+- @Target(ElementType.ANNOTATION_TYPE)?specifies that the declared type itself is an annotation type.

-Here is an example that demonstrates the target
+Here is an example that demonstrates the target annotation:

 @Target(ElementType.METHOD)